cyhunter/terrain_nodes_alpha/README.md

 Object Input node - This node can convert mesh to a height map.
 The restriction is that all of the vertices have to have equivalent distance between each other.
 This means that if you have a subdivided plane or A.N.T.Landscape generate object, the vertices inside that object cannot be moved in the X and Y direction (inside the mesh editor), only in the Z direction.
 For now this restriction allows for a fast height map generation on a single thread.
 This node is very useful for landscapes generated with the A.N.T.Landscape add-on.

+There is still a lot of fine-tuning and user safety code to write.
+The main goal right now is to test the basic functionality.

 # Contact
-If you have any problems / bugs/ ideas please let me know.
+If you have any problems / bugs / ideas / requests, please let me know.
 Discord: https://discord.gg/qQ2cYHQ
 Email: val.barashkov at gmail.com
 Twitter: https://twitter.com/ValeraBarashkov

 # Thank You!
-Thanks for downloading and trying / testing my add-on.
+Thanks for using / testing Terrain Nodes!!